MOTALA The Thai Elephant JodysJungle.com

 Aug.
 11, 2009

-more soil to pave the ground so the container truck could be parked next to the Resting Unit to unload the heavy machines.
+Everyone is excited, we have to prepare the place for this big event.
+Tents, equipments, tables for machine, electric fans, electricity should not go out during the process, more soil to pave the ground so the container truck could be parked next to the Resting Unit to unload the heavy machines.

 The baby infirmary next to Motala will be used for the doctors and technicians.
 I had the constructor in yesterday to extend the roof at the infirmary.
 I shall send photos while the work is in progress.
 Everything should be ready by next Sunday.
-It is breaking news here in Thailand.

 I do not know if Motala will accept it but I am hopeful and pray a lot for the succcess.
 I want to see her walk on four legs.
+When I saw her trying to walk to Kamchan the other day, I thought "Oh dear, if only you had your lost leg!"

 Soraida